 1) Post-operative pain after the Labia Minora Reduction

-- In the first 2-3 after the surgery, Pain at/or around the surgical wound may be felt as soon as the anesthetic wears off, which is relieved by pain medications prescribed days.
+In the first 2-3 after the Labia Minora Reduction, Pain at/or around the surgical wound may be felt as soon as the anesthetic wears off, which is relieved by pain medications prescribed days.
 You should refrain from working to avoid more bruise and severe pain.
 Should you experience more pain, please do not be hesitant to come to see Dr. Vitasna.

 2) Abnormal bleeding after the Labia Minora Reduction